quartins/project-database/README.md

 - Up product in database -
 ./vendor/bin/sail artisan migrate:fresh --seed
 Note!!  "freah" mean if you use this data in dbeaver wil be lost all

-- Up git (if in vs code use wsl) -

-git config --global user.name "Your Name"

-git config --global user.email "your_email@example.com"
+-./vendor/bin/sail up -d

-$ ./vendor/bin/sail npm run dev
+-./vendor/bin/sail npm run dev open  http://localhost
-open  http://localhost